Fresh vs Dried Herbs

 Sage and thyme are both often measured in terms of how many leaves should be added to a dish and so you’ll need 1 teaspoon of dried sage for every 7 leaves, or ¾ teaspoon of dried thyme for every 6 sprigs.

-It’s worth bearing in mind that these conversions are very general and that you should start off with less dried herbs than you think you’ll need before tasting and adding more if necessary.
+It’s worth noting that these conversions are very general and that you should start off with less dried herbs than you think you’ll need before tasting and adding more if necessary.

 Remember, it’s easy to add flavour but pretty difficult to try and take it away!